plharraud/memoryloupe/README.md

 Open a C file, the codelenses should appear next to the symbols.

-The extension activates, finds and parses `.map` and `.su` files witin the workspace.
+The extension activates, finds and parses `.map` and `.su` files witin the current workspace.

+Run `Memoryloupe: Select build folder` to choose the location of the files to be parsed, if you have multiple build dirs.

 ## Build